 Cheniere Energy, a US liquefied natural gas (LNG) exporter, announced a deal to sell as many as 24 cargoes to French energy company EDF.
 The deal is valid starting in 2017 through 2018.

-A definite number concerning the amount of cargoes committed to EDF could not be established.
+A definite number concerning the number of cargoes committed to EDF could not be established.
 Some sources believed only a few were to arrive at EDF’s newly constructed import terminal at Dunkirk in France.

 In the past, Asia and the Middle East have been the preferred market for LNG volumes.
 Here, buyers paid premiums as demand rose.
 However, the slowing growth in China and falling gas demand in Japan and South Korea, in addition to the new supply from Australia and the US, has reduced prices and created greater competition for market share.

-This deal adds on to past deals between Cheniere and EDF.
+This deal adds to past deals between Cheniere and EDF.
 In August, Cheniere agreed to sell EDF 26 cargoes through 2018.